IE-bank-team/ie-bank-infrastructure/modules/network/vpn-gateway/nat-rule/README.md

 ### Parameter: `type`

 The type of NAT rule for VPN NAT.
-Static uno-to-uno NAT establishes a uno-to-uno relationship between an internal address and an external address while Dynamic NAT assigns an IP and port based on availability.
+Static one-to-one NAT establishes a one-to-one relationship between an internal address and an external address while Dynamic NAT assigns an IP and port based on availability.

 - Required: No
 - Type: string